Yura-ka/jumpAndEqualizeHeight/README.md

  ```
  <br>
  WRAP - the first common dom element for ELEM,<br>
-ELEM - an array of elements that need to align ('.thumbnail img', '.thumbnail')<br>
+ELEM - an array of elements that need to align <br>
 ###example: <br>
  ```js
  $('.row').jumpAndEqualizeHeight(['.thumbnail img', '.thumbnail']);